Votes for Women (newspaper): History

 The paper was redesigned in 1909 and its page size was increased and a new poster design launched.
 The WSPU launched a major advertising campaign, including Helen Craggs and others on an omnibus touring London, and established permanent sales pitches in central London.
 This took circulation to a peak of 33,000 a week in early 1910.
+Suffragists also advertised their organisations and companies in the paper, such as Rhoda Anstey who placed regular adverts for her courses at the Anstey College of Physical Education; Ethel Ayres Purdie who placed adverts for her accountancy firm and encouraged women to collect a portion of their income tax; Sime Seruya who advertised the opening of the "International Suffrage Shop"; and Elspeth Douglas McCleland who placed adverts for furniture made in suffrage colours.
+The secretary of Emmeline Pankhurst employed the chauffer Aileen Preston through an advert in the paper.

-In 1912 the Pethick-Lawrences were arrested, and Evelyn Sharp briefly assumed the editorship of the paper.
+In 1912, the Pethick-Lawrences were arrested, and Evelyn Sharp briefly assumed the editorship of the paper.
 Subsequently, the Pethick-Lawrences were expelled from the WSPU, and thereafter they published the newspaper independently, its supporters being organised in the Votes for Women Fellowship.
 This group was intended to encompass members of a variety of women's suffrage organisations, whether militant or non-militant.
 The Fellowship formed groups across the country, which focused their time on education.
 This convinced some members that they should form a new campaigning group.
 In February 1914, Votes for Women announced the formation of the United Suffragists, in which the Pethick-Lawrences became active, and in August they transferred control of the newspaper to the new group.
 Sharp then took over sole editorship of the newspaper.

 Later years

 The paper continued to appear during World War I, but with a much-reduced circulation, and it struggled to remain financially viable.
 Sharp reoriented the paper to appeal more to middle-class women, with the slogan "The War Paper for Women".
 Although she personally came to oppose the war, she ensured that the paper maintained a neutral stance on it.
 Women's suffrage was enacted by degrees beginning in 1918, and in March of that year the United Suffragists dissolved itself, the newspaper also ceasing to appear.